ovh/docs/pages/cloud/private-cloud/manager_ovh_private_cloud/guide.en-gb.md

 The OVHcloud Hosted Private Cloud Control Panel enables you to easily manage the numerous settings of your Hosted Private Cloud infrastructure.

-**This guide explains the various options to manage your service.**
+**This guide explains the management options available in your Control Panel.**

 ## Requirements